Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 ![security_keys](/images/security-keys-meme.jpg)

 Rather than keeping your config data in source code, consider using consider using a service like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) to manage config data or storing this data in environment variables.
-Then modify your applications to refer to environment variables for config info, which are dynamically set by a build pipeline during deployment.
+Then, modify your applications to refer to environment variables for config info, which are dynamically set by a build pipeline during deployment.
 Using this method, environment variables can be leveraged to  generate flexible and infinite variations (test, staging, prod, etc..) of your environment template.
 Additionally, you are not required to maintain any environment specific code, and can scale to multiple environments as needed easily.
 Lastly, environment variables are OS and language agnostic, which means they can easily be integrated across all types of projects.

 ## Provision and Deploy Infrastructure as Code (IaC)

 IaC is all about provisioning and updating entire workloads (applications, infrastructure) using code.
 The idea here is that the same engineering discipline that is typically used for application code can be applied to deploying and managing workloads as well.
 You can implement your operations procedures as code and automate their execution by triggering them in response to events.

 By using code to automate the process of setting up and configuring a virtual machine or container for example, you have a **fast** and **repeatable** method for replicating the process.
-So if you build a virtual environment for the development of application, once you are ready to deploy you can repeat the process of creating that VM simply by running the same code.
-Additionaly, IaC processes increase agility as developers will not have to wait for however long the IT department needs to provision a new VM for them to do work.
+So if you build a virtual environment for the development of an application, you can repeat the process of creating that VM simply by running the same code once you are ready to deploy.

+Additionaly, IaC processes increase agility.
+Developers don't have to wait for however long the IT department needs to provision a new VM for them to do work.

 When it comes to practicing IaC in the cloud, the [Serverless Framework](https://serverless.com) is a great tool for configuring serverless architectures.
-It is essentially a command line interface for building and deploying entire serverless applications through the use of configuration template files.
+It's a command line interface for building and deploying entire serverless applications through the use of configuration template files.
 It, along with many other services including AWS's Serverless Application Model (SAM) for example, provide a scalable and systematic solution to many of the operational complexities of multi-environment serverless architectures.
 The [Serverless Framework](https://serverless.com) is probably the most popular cloud provider agnostic framework for configuring serverless applications and supports AWS, Microsoft Azure, Google Cloud Platform, IBM OpenWhisk, and more.

 ![infra_as_code](/images/infra-as-code-schema.png)